Dhruv-ub/f-end/README.md

 **Installation**

-1. Navigate to the `frontend` folder in your terminal.
+1. Navigate to the folder in your terminal.
 2. Install project dependencies using npm:

    ```bash